andreaz3/MealMe/doc/S6_ProjectReport.md

 ## 3. Changes in Schema
 > Discuss if you changed the schema or source of the data for your application

-For our schema, we increased VARCHAR from 50 to 200 because we needed to store longer text values in our database tables.
+For our schema, we initally set all VARCHAR columns to 50, however we realized we needed more space to store longer strings of text values into many of our database tables, so we increased VARCHAR from 50 to 200.
+In terms of our data, we did not change the source of the data for our application.
+It is still the Foods.com dataset from Kaggle that is described in our proposal.

 ## 4. Changes in Implementation
 > Discuss what you change to your ER diagram and/or your table implementations.
 What are some differences between the original design and the final design?
 Why?
 What do you think is a more suitable design?